Send SWAT Teams!

 SWAT emergency teams have been dispatched to your area!
 They are in position to swat your SWOT off your desk!

 [ ATLANTA] If you’ve been using the classic SWOT Analysis strategic tool, you won’t be arrested.
-But your branding and business strategy have been arrested, if you have been using this inadequate tool.
+But your branding and business strategy have been arrested — as in "limited" — if you have been using this inadequate tool.

 Here’s the punchline: With all the stuff you’ve learnt and agree with — about vision, and thought leadership, and purple cows, and blue oceans...

-... don’t you think that real vision…. and a clear look at the components of what you're offering...and why buyers say "yes" — should be pivotal in the model you’re using for branding and organizational strategy?
+... don’t you think that real vision…. and a clear look at the components of what you're offering...and why buyers say "yes" and "closing the gap" between where you are, and where you want to go — should be pivotal in the model you’re using for branding and organizational strategy?

 Don’t you think that, at best, doing a marketing snapshot, and then overlaying a “vision exercise” – later -- is a bit cross-eyed?